-Climate projections for the 2 seas area, point towards drier and warmer summers with more extreme and concentrated precipitation events in the form of summer storms.
+Climate projections for the 2 Seas area point toward drier and warmer summers, with more extreme and concentrated precipitation events in the form of summer storms.
 This could result in a higher demand for water production.

 Climate adaptation in the 2 Seas area

-The cross-border project PROWATER stands for ‘protecting and restoring raw water sources through actions at the landscape scale’, and contributes to climate adaptation by restoring the water storage of the landscape via ‘ecosystem-based adaptation measures’.
+The cross-border project PROWATER stands for ‘protecting and restoring raw water sources through actions at the landscape scale’.
+It contributes to climate adaptation by restoring the water storage of the landscape via ‘ecosystem-based adaptation measures’.
 Examples of this are forest conversion, natural water retention or restoration of soil compaction.

 These interventions increase resilience against droughts and floods and benefit water quality and biodiversity.
-During the next years project partners in Flanders, the Netherlands and the United Kingdom will carry out various exemplary projects on site and will showcase them to the public.
+During the next few years, project partners in Flanders, the Netherlands and the United Kingdom will carry out various exemplary projects on site and will showcase them to the public.

 The benefits of the measures will be identified so that a ‘Payment for Ecosystem Services’ model can be developed.
-Based on this model, organizations that take measures to combat water scarcity can receive compensation.
+Based on this model, organisations that take measures to combat water scarcity can receive compensation.
 In return, they provide services to society by improving the quality of the living environment.

 Finally, the project wants to close the information gap between policy and the water user, by developing a vision to tackle water scarcity and drought risks in the long-term.

 A cross-border cooperation

-From November 2017 up to August 2022, 10 partners from Flanders, the Netherlands and the United Kingdom work together on PROWATER.
-The project has a budget of more than 5.5 million euros.
+From November 2017 to August 2022, 10 partners from Flanders, the Netherlands and the United Kingdom work together on PROWATER.
+The project has a budget of more than 5.5 million Euros.
 In each country, water production companies, governments and research institutes, as well as land managers, are involved in order to achieve a supported vision.